-God of War came along at just the right time for the PS2, breathing life back into the console brawler genre that was nearly dead.
-Kratos, the main character, is sold to players as the anti-hero in a narrative based on pseudo-Greek mythology, but he seems pretty damn villainous no matter which way you slice it.
-The God of War franchise squeezed out a bunch of sequels and spin-off games, and PS4 owners are waiting for the new God of War with bated breath.
+God of War came along at just the right time for the PS2, breathing life back into the console brawler genre.
+Kratos, the main character, is sold to players as the anti-hero in a narrative based on pseudo-Greek mythology, but he seems pretty villainous no matter which way you slice it.
+The franchise squeezed out a bunch of sequels and spin-off games, and PS4 owners are waiting for the new entry with bated breath.

-Gamers just can't enough of the visceral joy Kratos provides with all the disemboweling, eye gouging, and decapitating.
+Gamers just can't enough of the visceral joy Kratos provides.

 Developer: SCE Santa Monica Studio